 - Mary Oliver

 Through wandering, exploring, discovering...I see, feel, and appreciate more.
-I take photographs and collect stories in sights, sounds, colors, and textures.
-Whether in my neighborhood or in cities across the world, the energy I feel fuels the work.
+I take photographs and collect stories in sights, sounds, colors, and textures (see travel photos below).
+Whether I'm exploring in my neighborhood, or in a city across the world; it all returns to the studio with me and fuels the energy behind the work.

 Kelly Seeber's work speaks to the philosophy and foundation of her art practice focused on exploration.
 She is a Virginia Museum of Fine Arts (VMFA) Fellow (2017) and is featured in the current issue of Studio Visit Magazine (issue 45).
 Previously, she has been featured by Design Crush, the MOMA blog, and local newspapers and magazines.